fommil/fpmortals/manuscript/under-review.md

 Free is *interpreted*.
 This technique of using heap objects to eliminate stack growth is known as *trampolining*.

-When we use the `@free` annotation, a `sealed trait` data type is generated for each of our algebras, with a `case class` per method, allowing trampolining.
+When we use the `@free` annotation, a `sealed abstract class` data type is generated for each of our algebras, with a `case class` per method, allowing trampolining.
 When we write a `Handler`, Freestyle is converting pattern matches over heap objects into method calls.

 ### Free as in Monad